naturalis/mtdna-reference-database/src/variant_calling_pipeline/README.md

 ### 5. Aligning the reads to the reference genome.

 With the quality trimming done the preprocessing steps have been finished and the reads can now be mapped against a reference genome(see top of the readme).
-The tool used for this step is BWA[reference here] and in paticular BWA-MEM.
+The tool used for this step is BWA and in paticular BWA-MEM.

 ### 6. Retrieving reagions with a depth of at least ten.